willwade/tts-wrapper/website/docs/engines/googletrans.md

 - Requires internet connection
 - No SSML support
 - No voice selection (language-based only)
-- No word timing support
+- Word timing support is estimated (not precise)
 - Limited control over voice properties
 - Rate limits may apply
 - Not recommended for commercial use